nwjs/chromium.src/docs/updater/functional_spec.md

 * If the default update policy is unset, the application may be updated.
 * Updates and qualification are always enabled for the updater itself and can't be disabled by policy.
+* If the update check period is set to zero, the updater is qualified without an update check.

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.

-Policies may be set by platform-specific means (group policy on Windows, managed preferences on macOS), or by communication with the device management server.
+Policies may be set by platform-specific means (Group Policy on Windows, Managed Preferences on macOS), or by communication with the device management server.

 For device management, the enterprise policies for Google applications are downloaded from the device management server periodically and stored at a fixed